 Holy Trinity is possibly the most heavily visited parish church in the UK.
 It is located in a lovely location on the banks of the River Avon, a short walk from most of the major Shakespeare sites in the town centre.

-A Saxon church existed in Stratford as early as the 9th century, but of this early wooden building there is no trace remaining.
+A Saxon church existed in Stratford as early as the 9th century, but no trace remains of this early wooden building.
 The Normans replaced the Saxon building with a stone structure, and this itself was rebuilt in 1210.
 It is this building that forms the core of the Holy Trinity we can visit today.
 An avenue of lime trees said to represent the 12 tribes of Israel and the 12 apostles leads to the church.

 Attraction Type: Historic Church

-13th century (Time Period) - 14th century (Time Period) - 15th century (Time Period) - 9th century (Time Period) - collegiate church (Historical Reference) - Decorated (Architecture) - Henry VI (Person) - Henry VIII (Person) - Reformation (Historical Reference) - Saxon (Time Period) - William Shakespeare (Person) -
+13th century (Time Period) - 14th century (Time Period) - 15th century (Time Period) - 9th century (Time Period) - collegiate church (Historical Reference) - Decorated (Architecture) - Henry VI (Person) - Henry VIII (Person) - Reformation (Historical Reference) - Saxon (Time Period) - Shakespeare (Person) - Stratford-upon-Avon (Place) - William Shakespeare (Person) -